Marin Museum of the American Indian

 The Museum of the American Indian (formerly the Marin Museum of the American Indian) was founded in 1967 and is located in Novato, California, U.S. Situated on the site of a former Coast Miwok settlement.
 The museum is within the 35 acre of Miwok Park in northern Marin County.

 History

-Founded in the 1967, after the Novato High School Archaeology Club petitioned the Novato board of supervisors to lobby for an antiquities ordinance to ensure the preservation of the local artifacts and remains.
+Founded in 1967, after the Novato High School Archaeology Club petitioned the Novato board of supervisors to lobby for an antiquities ordinance to ensure the preservation of the local artifacts and remains.
 The ordinance was approved.
 In May 1967, the Novato High School Archaeology Club published their official “Report on the Excavation of Marin – 374."
 This led to a write-up in the December 1967 issue of the magazine “Scientific American.”
 Club member, Pete Moore advocated for a location to house the artifacts unearthed during the club's digs.
 In 1967, the Museum of the American Indian opened its doors.